 Where to find Kepler Lodge

-Kepler Lodge can be found at 1164 Marticville Road Pequea, PA 17565.
-Keep in mind that this is private property and any sightseeing should be limited to your view from the road.
+Kepler Lodge can be found at 1164 Marticville Road, Pequea, PA 17565.
+Remember that this is private property, and sightseeing should be limited to your view from the road.